Programs of Study

 The format of the dissertation must conform to the requirements described in Formatting Your Dissertation.

 After it is completed, the dissertation must be submitted to the dissertation committee (at least two months before the official deadline) and be publicly defended in a roundtable discussion that includes members of the dissertation committee and other faculty and students in the department.

 The AM thesis will be a substantial paper demonstrating the student’s knowledge of the scholarly literature and methodologies appropriate to the topic of the student’s choice.
-The topic will be determined by the student in consultation with his or her advisor.
+The topic will be determined by the student in consultation with their advisor.
 A typical AM thesis is expected to be approximately 75 pages in length.